kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 `messageExpression` field that represents a CEL expression that evaluates to a string that will be used when the validation rule evaluates to false.
 If both the `message` and `messageExpression` fields are given, or the `messageExpression` field does not evaluate to a string, then the CRD write will fail.
+If the runtime cost limit is exceeded during `messageExpression` execution, then this is logged.
+Whether or not the action is admitted after that depends upon failure policy.
+Additionally, as part of [the KEP update to add expression composition](https://github.com/kubernetes/enhancements/pull/3669/files), expressions defined under `variables` will be accessible from `messageExpression`.

 - The validator will be scoped to the location of the `x-kubernetes-validations` extension in the schema.
 In the above example, the validator is scoped to the